ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/Journal of Spatial Information Science template/R1_REVISION_CHECKLIST.md

 ## Reviewer B (4 items)

 ### Major Requirement
-- [ ] **B1:** All table and figure captions need to be more descriptive with context
+- [x] **B1:** All table and figure captions need to be more descriptive with context
-  - Example: "Figure 1: Coordinate accuracy by method" → "Figure 1: The coordinate accuracy shows ... performing best with a mean error of ... [details]..."
-  - Changes:
+  - Changes: Revised captions across main text and appendices to state purpose and how to read each artifact (not restating columns or results).
+Added concise first‑mention takeaways in §6.1 and fixed figure reference mismatch in §6.3.
+Commits: 9a738a2, b692b3c, d3d0e81, 51ec750, 9394196, dbda28a, 3276d8d.

 ### Optional/Minor
 - [ ] **B2:** [OPTIONAL] Consider adding Google geoparsing pipeline comparison (spatial reasoning AI + geocoding)